Republicanism: Democracy

 In the late 18th century there was convergence of democracy and republicanism.
 Republicanism is a system that replaces or accompanies inherited rule.
 There is an emphasis on liberty, and a rejection of corruption.
 It strongly influenced the American Revolution and the French Revolution in the 1770s and 1790s, respectively.
 Republicans, in these two examples, tended to reject inherited elites and aristocracies, but left open two questions: whether a republic, to restrain unchecked majority rule, should have an unelected upper chamber—perhaps with members appointed as meritorious experts—and whether it should have a constitutional monarch.

 Though conceptually separate from democracy, republicanism included the key principles of rule by consent of the governed and sovereignty of the people.
 In effect, republicanism held that kings and aristocracies were not the real rulers, but rather the whole people were.
 Exactly how the people were to rule was an issue of democracy: republicanism itself did not specify a means.
 In the United States, the solution was the creation of political parties that reflected the votes of the people and controlled the government (see Republicanism in the United States).
-In Federalist No. 10, James Madison rejected democracy in favour of republicanism.
+In Federalist No. 10, James Madison rejected "pure democracy" in favour of representative democracy, which he called "a republic".
 There were similar debates in many other democratizing nations.

 In contemporary usage, the term democracy refers to a government chosen by the people, whether it is direct or representative.
 Today the term republic usually refers to representative democracy with an elected head of state, such as a president, who serves for a limited term; in contrast to states with a hereditary monarch as a head of state, even if these states also are representative democracies, with an elected or appointed head of government such as a prime minister.

-The Founding Fathers of the United States rarely praised and often criticized democracy, which they equated with mob rule; James Madison argued that what distinguished a democracy from a republic was that the former became weaker as it got larger and suffered more violently from the effects of faction, whereas a republic could get stronger as it got larger and combatted faction by its very structure.
+The Founding Fathers of the United States rarely praised and often criticized (direct) democracy, which they equated with mob rule; James Madison argued that what distinguished a democracy from a republic was that the former became weaker as it got larger and suffered more violently from the effects of faction, whereas a republic could get stronger as it got larger and combatted faction by its very structure.
 What was critical to American values, John Adams insisted, was that the government should be "bound by fixed laws, which the people have a voice in making, and a right to defend."
 Thomas Jefferson warned that "an elective despotism is not the government we fought for."
 Professors Richard Ellis of Willamette University and Michael Nelson of Rhodes College argue that much constitutional thought, from Madison to Lincoln and beyond, has focused on "the problem of majority tyranny."
 They conclude, "The principles of republican government embedded in the Constitution represent an effort by the framers to ensure that the inalienable rights of life, liberty, and the pursuit of happiness would not be trampled by majorities."